We've been notified about this issue and we'll take a look at it shortly.

 No, it is possible to save your form at any point without submitting and return to it at another time.

-Some forms which require previous period data, may have this information pre-populated, where a previous return has ben submitted via the Portal.
-Some static data details such as name and address may also be retained.
+Some forms may pre-populate certain elements from the previous return.
+In addition, some static data details such as name and address may also be retained.